rhel-labs/instruqt/containerize-app/03-install/assignment.md

 </pre>

 From the above output, you can see that `moon-buggy` was successfully installed into the container.
-The `yum` transaction also installed several required pieces of software as well.
+The `dnf` transaction also installed several required pieces of software as well.